 The HPV test is similar to the Pap test in the way cells are collected, but it tests more broadly for other types of cancers and human papillomavirus.
 The current recommendation is that women 30 years or older receive an HPV test in addition to the Pap test at their annual visit.

 “We know that, with most malignancies, screening is critical and early detection can help save the life of the woman,” Huh said.
 “The biggest takeaway for women is to stay mindful of their bodies, report any symptoms that appear even remotely irregular and make sure they have their screenings conducted on a yearly basis.
 These actions can ultimately save their life.”

 Huh strongly advises that all women — and men — receive the vaccine to protect against cancers caused by human papillomavirus.
 The recommendation is for girls and boys starting as young as age 9 up until age 26 to receive the required dosages.
 In women, the HPV infection can cause cervical, vaginal and vulvar cancers, so the vaccine provides added protection for this population.

-If you or a woman you know is experiencing abnormal symptoms, talk to your doctor about what you are feeling.
-Pay attention to your body and know what is or is not normal for you.
+If abnormal symptoms are experienced, talk to a doctor about these changes.
+Pay attention and know what is or is not normal.

 Cervical cancer is preventable through vaccination against cancer-causing strains of the human papillomavirus, periodic cervical screenings and, if necessary, treatment of cervical lesions before they develop into cancer.
 Yet, Alabama ranks third in mortality and incidence of cervical cancer in the United States with great disparities across races and counties.

 In 2023, UAB in partnership with the Alabama Department of Public Health and the American Cancer Society, launched Wipe Out Cervical Cancer — a statewide action plan to eliminate cervical cancer as a public health problem in Alabama.